sethbrotherton/random-beer-api/README.md

+This Random Beer in React.js API reaches out to a beer api via async/await and fetch.
+A new random beer is generated via button click.
+Routing is incorporated so that any beer may be selected to display more information and the page header always leads back to the home page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>